skbrown333/hubot-assistant/README.md

 You will need a hubot to use this function with.
 You can download existing hubots or create your own here: https://hubot.github.com/.

 You will also need to obtain a Google API oAuth JSON to authenticate your assistant - this can be obtained here: https://console.cloud.google.com/apis.
-This JSON needs to be copied into the secrets.json file located in src.
+This JSON needs to be copied into the secrets.json file located in node_modules/hubot-assistant/src.

 The first time you run this it will open an authentication link and you will need to paste and enter the code into the console.